skip to main content

 Lloyds Banking Group is to take an additional charge of £800m for the UK car finance scandal

-Britain's Lloyds Banking Group said today it will take an additional charge of £800m, bringing the total impact from the UK motor finance mis-selling scandal to £1.95 billion.
+Britain's Lloyds Banking Group said today it would take an additional charge of £800m to compensate customers for the motor finance mis-selling scandal, bringing its total provision to £1.95 billion.

-The UK lender, which had previously set aside about £1.15 billion, said the Financial Conduct Authority's (FCA) proposed redress schemeshowed more historical cases dating back to 2007 were likely eligible for compensation.
+Lloyds said the Financial Conduct Authority's (FCA) proposed redress scheme showed that more historical cases dating back to 2007 were likely eligible for compensation, and that it would seek to challenge the regulator on its methodology.

-Lloyds said the FCA's redress calculation approach is "less closely linked to actual customer loss than previously anticipated," suggesting payouts could be higher than the bank initially modelled.
+The regulator's redress calculation approach was "less closely linked to actual customer loss than previously anticipated," suggesting payouts could be higher than the bank initially modelled, Lloyds said.

-Last week, the regulator proposed a redress scheme for consumers with motor finance compensation claims, estimating the cost at £8.2 billion to £9.7 billion.
+Last week, the regulator proposed a redress scheme for consumers with motor finance compensation claims, estimating a total bill for lenders at about £11 billion.